Mismatched Items In Your Home: Keep or Throw Away?

 It’s possible to use lots of different styled cushions on a sofa, however you should consider the type of sofa.
 Lots of different patterned cushions might clash with a patterned sofa – ideally the sofa needs to be a single texture.
 When using coloured cushions on a coloured sofa, you should also make sure that the colours work well together – it’s better to use lots of brightly coloured cushions on a neutral-toned sofa.

 As a rule, try to keep wooden furniture in a room to the same tone of wood.
 A mix of light coloured wood and dark coloured wood can look a bit odd.
-As mentioned with mismatched chairs, a solution could be to paint them all the same colour.
+As mentioned with mismatched chairs, a solution could be to upcycle and paint them all the same colour.
 However, if you’d prefer to stick with natural wood tones, it may be best to get rid of any wooden furniture that doesn’t match the tone of other furniture in the room.

 We hope you enjoyed this post.
 Want tips on how to make the most of your home?